Stealth Writer Review: Human Score vs. Detection Risk [2026 Tested]

 Pros

-Convenient all-in-one workflow for rewriting and checking
+Convenient all-in-one workflow for rewriting, checking, and quick testing.

-Output often reads smoother than raw AI text
+Output often reads smoother than raw AI text.

 Cons

-Detection-facing results are inconsistent
+Detection-facing results are inconsistent in my test.

 Real User Reviews of Stealth Writer